Transform Your Space: The Power of Wall Treatments

-- 2 min read
+- 3 min read

 1. Smooth Walls Are Essential for Peel-and-Stick Wallpaper

+Peel-and-stick wallpaper requires a smooth, drywall finish to adhere properly.
+Even subtle texture can prevent it from bonding evenly, leading to lifting edges or visible imperfections over time.
 If peel-and-stick is part of your plan, it’s worth addressing wall preparation early.
 The success of the final look depends far more on the surface beneath than the pattern itself.

 2. Pasted Wall Treatment Is More Forgiving

 Unlike peel-and-stick, traditionally pasted wallpaper can be installed over lightly textured drywall.
 The adhesive allows the paper to conform more easily to the surface, making it a better option for older homes or spaces where smoothing walls isn’t practical.
+This flexibility opens up design possibilities without requiring extensive wall refinishing beforehand.

 3. Treat Accent Walls as a Complete Moment

-When incorporating an accent wall, paint the trim and crown moulding on that wall the same colour as the feature itself.
+When incorporating an accent wall, paint the trim and crown molding on that wall the same color as the feature itself.
 Keeping everything tonal allows the wall treatment to read as intentional rather than interrupted.
+This approach creates a more cohesive, architectural look and avoids breaking up the visual impact with contrasting lines.

 4. Be Strategic with Shiplap and Beadboard Height

 If you’re using shiplap or beadboard, hang it at least 54 inches high so it clears outlets and switches.
 This small detail makes a significant difference in how polished the finished space feels.
+Thoughtful placement ensures paneling enhances the room rather than drawing attention to practical elements that can disrupt the design.

 Closing Thoughts